"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Results from the User Survey

-\textbf{\Notomild users are more likely to not have a clear mental model, while \expert users more likely to add insightful details.} We find significant difference between users that chose ``I don't know'' to this question, based on a $\chi^{2}$-test ($p \ll$ 0.00001, N=1252).
+\textbf{\Notomild users are more likely to have an unclear mental model, while \expert users more likely to add insightful details.} We find significant difference between users that chose ``I don't know'' to this question, based on a $\chi^{2}$-test ($p \ll$ 0.00001, N=1252).
 We find that users with \notomild are more likely to choose ``I don't know'' (30.9\%, 34 of 110 users) compared to 16.3\% (103 of 631) of the moderate- and 5.5\% (28 of 511) of \expert users. \Expert users are significantly more likely to use the ``other'' option and write-in their answer (14.9\%, 76 of 511) as compared to 8.9\% moderate- and 1.8\% \notomild users ($p$= 0.00003, N=1252).
-We find that \expert users have insightful details to add from their mental model: \textit{DNS provider} knowing what websites the user visits, and \textit{site owner} knowing only if user logs in or accesses cookies.
-They also identify other threat actors such as the site's partners, search engine used to navigate to the site, government agencies, and browser fingerprinters; all codes are present in Appendix~\ref{app:exp-mental}.
+Analyzing these write-in responses, we find that \expert users add insightful details such as \textit{DNS providers} knowing what websites user visits, and \textit{site owner} learning about the user using logins or cookies.
+They identify other threat actors such as the site's partners, search engine used to navigate to the site, government agencies, and browser fingerprinters; all codes are present in Appendix~\ref{app:exp-mental}.

-In order to understand if VPN users have a good idea of the data VPNs can collect about them, we present multiple options and have users select all the data they think a VPN provider collects about them.
-During the analysis, we bucket the options into: \textit{typical}, \textit{dangerous-unreasonable}, \textit{miscellany}, \textit{not sure}, and \textit{custom input}.
+To understand if VPN users have a good idea about the data VPNs can collect about them, we present many options and ask users to indicate the various kinds of data they think a VPN provider collects about them.
+During the analysis, we bucket these options into: \textit{typical}, \textit{dangerous-unreasonable}, \textit{miscellany}, \textit{not sure}, and \textit{custom input}.
 While the last two are self-explanatory, ``typical'' includes demographics and account holder information, VPN servers connected to, timestamps at when VPN is in use, and device type.
 We consider them typical since the data is readily available to a VPN provider.
-The dangerous-unreasonable bucket includes: private messages, audio/video recordings, and keystrokes from device, all of which are not usually collected by a VPN provider, unless they are operating a malicious service, while miscellany includes website visited, geolocation, and interests for ads.
-While a reasonable provider should not collect them, it is not outside the realm of possibility that some do.
+The ``dangerous-unreasonable'' bucket includes: private messages, audio/video recordings, and keystrokes from device, all of which are not usually collected by a VPN provider, unless they are operating a malicious service, while ``miscellany'' includes website visited, geolocation, and interests for ads.
+While a reasonable provider would not collect this type of data, it is possible that some VPN providers do collect them.